Sus & Add Chords

 sus2

-The sus2 chord can be seen as an add9 chord without the 3rd and can be played instead of a basic major chord.
-Sus2 chords are rarely written by the composer.
-Exception: line clichés* like sus2 → major → sus4 → major (e.g..
-"Sommer Of 69" by Brian Adams).
+A sus2 chord is equivalent to add9 without the 3rd and is often played instead of a plain major chord.
+Composers rarely notate sus2 explicitly - exception: line cliches* like sus2 → major → sus4 → major (e.g., "Summer of '69" by Bryan Adams).

-*) A melody is created by changing the chord type (but keeping the root).
+*) A melody is created by changing the chord type while keeping the root fixed.